webIdotai/webI/README.md

 webI in its current state can do complex network analysis on Twitter, including sentiment analysis, PageRank of Retweet Networks, Friend of a Friend Analysis(code is in there just have to train), and many more.

-Alot of functionality on the backend has already been coded out awaiting implementation but being only one person, development has been slow... hence why im open sourcing it:)

 **How to Start:**